This Is Where I Survived My Suicide Attempt

 Syafiq, 26: Location undecided

 I had a lot of thoughts about wanting to commit suicide when I was at my lowest point in Secondary 4.
-I was failing my subjects and my grandfather, who was my strongest pillar of support, had passed away.
+I was failing my subjects, and my grandfather, who was my strongest pillar of support, had passed away.

 But I couldn’t do it because I simply didn’t know how to.
-I live with my parents and grandparents, so I didn’t know a way to do it with them around.
+I live with my parents and grandparents, so I didn’t see a way to do it with them around.
 I told my counsellor about my suicidal thoughts, and thankfully, she helped me work through it.

 I have since continued going for counselling.
 I feel like if I don’t help myself, no one else will help me.
 For anyone who may be facing a similar situation, I want you to know that you will get there.
 With the right effort and paving your own path, you will get there.
 Similarly, what keeps me going is my passion—I’m firm in reaching my goals and dreams, no matter how difficult it is.